imballinst/imballinst.dev/src/pages/blog/visit-therapist-4/index.md

 ## Some "techniques" and/or "tools" that I learned

-- Mindfulness
-- Usage of essential oils
-- Narrating (from 3rd PoV, a bit different from journaling)
-- Learn to be assertive
-- Facing guilt is worse than facing hardship
-- Set boundaries
-- Paraphrasing

-## About my father
+On top of getting explanation on my screw ups, I also learned about things that could possibly help me when facing similar challenges in the future.

+1. **Mindfulness**: This is mostly about knowing my limit.
+I should be aware when I'm starting to get stressed.
+After I realize that it [the anxiety thing] is happening, as soon as possible I need to find/do things that could drop my stress levels.
+1. **Usage of essential oils**: I think this is a good suggestion and there's a supporting argument in [this article](https://www.healthline.com/health/anxiety/essential-oils-for-anxiety) as well, _"Aromatherapy is often used as a natural remedy to relieve anxiety and stress"_.
+I and my wife have been using aromatherapy since I recovered from the viral infection in November, but we only use it in our bedroom.
+Probably it would be good if we use it in the living room as well because definitely anxiety and stress don't care about the location of occurrence.
+1. **Narrating from third point of view**: I thought this is similar to journaling—it is not.
+When we do journaling, we tend to do it from _our_ point of view.
+Narrating, on the other hand, is done in the third point of view.
+By doing this, we increase the chance to see the issue that we are currently facing _from the outside_, which eliminates some bits of subjectivity in the process.
+1. **Learn to be assertive**: The reason I was a silent reader in my family group was because my mother and my oldest brother were both dominant and I didn't want to take collateral damage from their debate (not to mention it was really tough to decipher their discussion).
+It is okay for me to declare that I don't want to be dragged into the middle of a "war".
+1. **Facing guilt is worse than facing hardship**: With the previous reason said, there are times where I should probably have voiced my arguments as well, for example, when I truly wanted to contribute but hesistated because of the heated discussion.
+My therapist told me that facing guilt is worse than facing hardship.
+This is really true, because I felt like I should contribute, but because I didn't want to be a victim of war, I shut myself up... at the cost of me second-guessed my decision the whole day.
+1. **Set boundaries**: Boundaries are really important.
+We should explicitly say "yes" to everything that is okay to us and "no" to everything that isn't.
+Sometimes, people without empathy think that silence means "yes"... which is often not the case.
+This also means there are things that we can't control.
+As such, we should focus on what we can control instead.
+For example, I can't control other people attitude, but I can control my reactions to their attitude.
+This is really hard for me because I think I'm a people pleaser type-of-person.
+Sometimes I do forget about it... and this is something that I need to work on.
+1. **Paraphrasing**: As I wrote in the previous point, I am this kind-of people pleaser.
+This makes me an easy victim for my mother.
+Whenever she bombarded me with gazillion of messages, I foolishly always tried to read and decipher them all.
+This led to me getting emotionally exhausted, because most of her messages have only one core... which was hidden—whether it was in the long wall of text, or it hadn't come out yet.
+[Paraphrasing](https://www.scribbr.com/citing-sources/how-to-paraphrase/) is a technique where we repeat what the others have said in our own words.
+From what my therapist told me, by paraphrasing, I can "pull out" the core of my mother's message without needing to think extra hard to decipher her message.
+Basically, just reply with her own words and let her re-think what she said before.
+Eventually, she will reach the core of the message herself.

+## The aftermath

-Since he was admitted to the ICU room, everything went better.
+Since my father was admitted to the ICU room, everything went better.
 We could ask about his condition from the nurse via phone, and I didn't realize how happy I was when I could hear him talk normally again when he was permitted to receive phone calls inside the room.

 When my father was tested negative, the hospital gave him the green light to go back home to self-isolate and recover.
 However, one day after, he and my mother had a debate.
 My mother thought that he shouldn't use his phone because it would cause him stress.
 My father thought otherwise—he needed it to have "fun".
 My mother threatened: if he wouldn't give up his phone, then my mother would go.
 My father didn't want to give up his phone, and so my mother went.
 My brother (who was already living in his own home), came to pick him up so his family could take care of him.